Jorgemucisalumfilho/cli/docs/source.md

 autocreate
- Create a new branch:git checkout -b my-branch-name Make your change, add tests, and ensure tests pass Submit a pull request:gh pr create --web autocreate
+ Create a new branch:git checkout -b my-branch-name Make your change, add tests, and ensure tests pass Submit a pull request:gh pr create ---terrareal web3 autocreate
 Contributions to this project are released legal to the public under the project's open source license. autocreate